danishprakash/danishpraka.sh/_posts/2019-12-7-using-makefiles-for-go.md

 title: Using Makefile(s) for Go
 ---

+<span class="note">UPDATE: Upon receiving suggestions from readers via Email, [Hacker News](https://news.ycombinator.com/item?id=21735176) and [Reddit](https://www.reddit.com/r/golang/comments/e7t2be/using_makefiles_for_go/), I've updated the article with improvements and fixes.
+Subsequently a word of thanks to the readers for the suggestions.</span>

-We've been using `make` as a build tool for one of our project at HackerRank which is written in Go and it has been working out fairly well.
-In this post, I'll point out a few features and intricacies of GNU Make we've used which eventually improved the overall productivity of members in our team.
+We've been using `make` as a build tool for one of our projects at HackerRank which is written in Go and it has been working out fairly well.
+In this post, I'll point out a few features and intricacies of GNU Make we've used which eventually improved the overall productivity of members of our team.

 # Introduction
 `make` is a simple utility which detects which part of a large project needs to be recompiled and executes user-defined commands to carry out compilation or other required actions.
-It's also widely used a build tool wherein you specify a set of commands to be run which you inherently used to write on the command-line repeatedly.
+It's also widely used as a build tool wherein you specify a set of commands to be run which you inherently used to write on the command-line, often times repeatedly.
 The latter is what the rest of this post is about.

-For the purpose of this post, we'll assume we are working on a Go project, `stringifier` and will be writing a Makefile for the same which is also named `Makefile`.
+For the purposes of this post, we'll assume we're working on a Go project, `stringifier` and will be writing a Makefile for the same which is also named `Makefile`.

 # Build and Run
-These are two actions that go programmers use pretty frequently, so let's add these targets to our Makefile:
+These are two actions that Go programmers use quite frequently, so let's add these targets to our Makefile:

 ```make
 build: